 Dogs more susceptible to bacterial infections include young puppies, senior dogs, and those with immune system deficiencies or compromised liver or kidney function.
 It is essential to know what you’re up against if your dog develops bacterial infections so you can take them to the vet immediately!

-Dogs experience bacterial infections as a fungal infection, which can cause difficulty breathing and swallowing.
+Dogs experience bacterial infections as a fungal infections, which can cause difficulty breathing and swallowing.
 Bacterial infections are among the more serious dog diseases, especially if they enter the bloodstream or internal organs.
-Some of the external types of bacterial infections include ear, skin and nose issues.
+Some of the external types of bacterial infections include ear, skin, and nose issues.
 These types might be treated with medication, but some will need a veterinarian’s care.

 The most common canine bacterial infections are skin infections, followed by UTIs (urinary tract infections), then respiratory problems.
 You can see these symptoms in your dog if they have a bacterial infection: